-It is a well-known fact that a child starts learning from the day it is born.
-From the time they’re born until age 5, a child learns at a speed that is unmatched for the rest of their life!
+It is a well-known fact that a child starts learning from the day it is born.1 From the time they’re born until age 5, a child learns at a speed that is unmatched for the rest of their life!
 What you, as a parent, do during that critical developmental time period to help your child learn will set him up for even more success later in life.
-And one of the most beneficial ways you can help your child learn is to read to them every day.
+And one of the most beneficial ways you can help your child learn is to read to them daily.

 Why It’s Important to Read Aloud to Young Children